curiouslaw/2019_insight_entrepreneur_taipei/readme.md

 ```

 ## Other notes
-Post an issue if you have any question / so on.
+Feel free to put github issue if any (question / suggestion  / etc).

 I hope the project could help you in any way!